anOsuPlayer/Moona/GUIDE.md

 I'm sure that many of these terms might sound a bit... unusual... in a framework's introduction (like, I'm sure that the average Java developer knows what a regular package hierarchy looks like) but, regardless, I want to try to describe with my own words the work I've done, so that you can have the best possible experience out using this framework.

+To end this introduction, I want to add the fact that this guide will be updated *each time a major version gets released*: for each update to this file you'll find the sources of all the newly added features as well as the old ones properly updated, if needed.

 This being said, dear guide-consulter, I want to thank you for giving this framework a shot and I wish you a good experience using Moona!

 > *The Developer*